 For any free splitting $\Gamma \act T$, each nontrivial $\gamma \in \Gamma$ satisfies exactly one of the following: $\gamma$ is \emph{elliptic} meaning that $\gamma$ fixes a unique vertex of $T$; or $\gamma$ is \emph{loxodromic} meaning that $\gamma$ preserves a unique line $\Axis(\gamma) \subset T$, and the restriction of $\gamma$ to $\Axis(\gamma)$ is a nontrivial translation.
 Fixing $\Gamma \act T$, to say that a nontrivial subgroup $A \subgroup \Gamma$ is elliptic means that each of its elements is elliptic, implying that there is a unique vertex of $T$ fixed by each element of~$A$.
 An elliptic subgroup of $\Gamma$ is maximal amongst elliptic subgroups if and only if it is a vertex stabilizer.
-Every maximal elliptic subgroup is a free factor, and the collection of conjugacy classes of maximal nontrivial elliptic subgroups forms a nonfull free factor system of $\Gamma$ denoted $\FFST$, which may also be expressed as the set of conjugacy classes of nontrivial vertex stabilizers.
+Every maximal elliptic subgroup is a free factor, and the collection of conjugacy classes of maximal nontrivial elliptic subgroups forms a nonfull free factor system of $\Gamma$ denoted $\FellT$, which may also be expressed as the set of conjugacy classes of nontrivial vertex stabilizers.